rosuae/Hunter-Fusion/README.md

 ## To do:

 - More enemies + Bosses
+- Animation class to implement animations based on actions
 - PowerUps + Ammo and Health Drops
 - More types of ammo
 - Option to change the game volume